winirarrazaval/hotel/README.md

 ### User Stories
 - As an administrator, I should be able to set different rates for different rooms
-- As an administrator, I should be able to create an invoice for a given room reservation

 - create a block based on only available rooms

 ### Assumptions